abhinav/git-spice/doc/src/guide/pr.md

     so that you can push branches to it.
     See [Limitations](limits.md) for more information.

+### Navigation comments

-Pull Requests created by git-spice will include a comment at the top with a visual representation of the stack, and the position of the current branch in it.
+Pull Requests created by git-spice will include a navigation comment at the top with a visual representation of the stack, and the position of the current branch in it.

 ![Example of a stack comment](../img/stack-comment.png)

+This behavior may be changed with the $$spice.submit.navigationComment$$ configuration key.

 ### Non-interactive submission